Universal Studios Florida: Universal's Holiday Parade featuring Macy's

 Universal's Holiday Parade featuring Macy's, formerly known as Macy's Holiday Parade, is a month-long event in December featuring authentic balloons from the Macy's Thanksgiving Day Parade in celebration of Christmas at the park.
 The parade was rebranded in 2017, adding holiday floats, balloons, and choreographed characters based on Illumination's Despicable Me franchise, as well as the Madagascar and Shrek franchises from DreamWorks Animation.

 Mardi Gras

 Generally in February through to April, a parade and concert series inspired by New Orleans' Fat Tuesday party is held at the park.
 The parade takes place in the evening and consists of park employees and other appointed park guests throwing beads to other park guests.

 Rock the Universe

 Rock the Universe is the park's Christian music festival, featuring two days in January or February (as of 2019, prior years held this event in September.
 This was likely done in response to the cancellation of the event in 2017 due to Hurricane Irma.) of concerts with leading contemporary Christian, Christian rock, and Christian rap artists live at the Universal Music Plaza Stage.

 Summer Concert Series

-The Summer Concert Series occurs annually and features a variety of popular music acts performing live at the Universal Music Plaza Stage.
+The Summer Concert Series occurred occasionally from 2013–2018 and featured a variety of popular musical acts performing live at the Universal Music Plaza Stage.